-This protocol is a CGH protocol for use with the Oligonucleotide Array-Based CGH for Genomic DNA Analysis (Enzymatic User Manual version 6.1 or higher, ULS User Manual version 3.1 or higher).
+These are CGH protocols for use with the Oligonucleotide Array-Based CGH for Genomic DNA Analysis (Enzymatic User Manual version 6.1 or higher, ULS User Manual version 3.1 or higher).
+The protocols come preloaded with Feature Extraction for CytoGenomics 5.1.